What is Food Philosophy?

 I believe in community involvement.
 The only way to improve the state of our own health and that of our community is to take an active role in advocating for sustainable agriculture and real food.
 Ways you can be involved (growing your community and social limbs is healthy for your body & brain too!

 //Plant a community garden, be involved in one that already exists.

 //Organize (or find in your area) a CSA.

 //Hold a community potluck featuring wholesome, local foods.

 //Celebrate and share your local farmers' produce with your friends and family, and photos of it on social media to spread the word

 //Support nutritional advocacy groups like the Weston A Price Foundation, Food Revolution Network, or Organic Consumers' Association.
 If you can't send money, spend time with local food organisations like here in the Okanagan we have the Fruit Tree Project, Soup Sisters/Broth Brothers or One Big Table.

-As per the view points of Lutz Nutrition, I believe you can find the root cause of issues with awareness of the body and preferring traditional foods rather than the over-use of supplements.
+As per our culture here at Lutz Nutrition, I believe you can find the root cause of issues with awareness of the body and picking traditional foods as the foundation of your health rather than the over-use of supplements.

 I believe there is a level of responsibility of personal development through dietary modifications.
 Self-improvement and self-development are ways we find and learn about ourselves and we can do this through food as well.